 The Emily Ash Trust is a small charity that aims to improve the lives of children and young people suffering with cancer.
 They arrange a number of adventure days, events and can offer free breaks in their own holiday homes.
 Contact: The Emily Ash Trust, 106 Knightwood Crescent, New Malden, Surry, KT3 5JW, telephone 07932747585, email firstname.lastname@example.org or visit www.emilyashtrust.co.uk

-Family Fund is a government funded organisation helping low income families caring for a seriously ill or disabled child under the age of 18.
+Family Fund is a charity that receives some government funding, that helps low income families caring for a seriously ill or disabled child under the age of 18.
 It offers a range of grants including help with breaks.
 Contact: Family Fund, Unit 4, Alpha Court, Monks Cross Drive, York, YO32 9WN, telephone 01904 550055, email email@example.com or visit www.familyfund.org.uk

 The Henry Smith Charity offers grants towards holidays or outings within the UK for groups of children aged 13 and under who are from areas of high deprivation, experiencing disadvantage or those who have a disability.
 Grants are not available for individuals.
 Contact: Holiday Grants, The Henry Smith Charity, 6th Floor, 65 Leadenhall Street, London, EC3A 2AD, telephone 020 7264 4970 or visit www.henrysmithcharity.org.uk